vocdoni/docs/docs/architecture/census.md

 H6-.->HashPubKey3
 ```

-One of the interesting properties of this kind of data structure, is the method for prooving that a specific leaf is part of the structure.
+One of the interesting properties of this kind of data structure, is the method for proving that a specific leaf is part of the structure.
 In our case, to proof that a specific Public Key is in the tree:

 + __verifier__ only needs to now the Root Hash
-+ __proover__ only needs to provide its PubKey and the Siblings
++ __prover__ only needs to provide its PubKey and the Siblings

 The owner of PubKey1 only needs to provide `HashPubKey1 + H4 + H1` to anyone to demostrate that his key is part of the census.